PaloAltoNetworks/minemeld-misp/README.md

 ## Installation

-- in SYSTEM > EXTENSIONS install the extension using git https://github.com/PaloAltoNetworks/minemeld-misp.git
+- in SYSTEM > EXTENSIONS install the extension using *git* button (https://github.com/PaloAltoNetworks/minemeld-misp.git)
-- open a shell on MineMeld and restart the API daemon:
+- (temporary workaround for a bug in MineMeld) open a shell on MineMeld and restart the API daemon:

 ``$ sudo -u minemeld mm-supervisorctl restart minemeld-web``